GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 ### Viewing the test results

 1. Click the points to see details.
-The web client spans should be shown as parents of the the server side spans, as shown in the screenshot below.
+The web client spans should be shown as parents of the server side spans, as shown in the screenshot below.

     ![Example Trace Timeline](https://storage.googleapis.com/gcp-community/tutorials/web-instrumentation/web_trace_child_spans.png)